Lexington, KY Solar Panels

 Lexington Electricity Prices

-Understanding Lexington, Kentucky’s electricity costs helps homeowners make informed decisions about their energy future and solar potential.
+Understanding electricity costs in Lexington helps you make informed decisions about your home’s energy future and long-term budget planning.

-Kentucky electricity rates have climbed from 11.5 cents per kWh in 2021 to 13.0 cents in 2024, representing a 13% increase over three years.
+Kentucky electricity rates have climbed from 11.5 cents per kWh in 2021 to 13.0 cents in 2024—a 13% increase in just three years, with utility costs expected to continue rising.

 Price of Energy: Kentucky vs National Average